 Skip to contents

-The StreamFind R package is a data processing workflow designer.
-Besides data processing, the platform can also be used for data management, visualization and reporting.
-This guide focuses on describing the general framework behind StreamFind.
-The StreamFind is centered around R6 classes, serving as data processing engines (used as metaphor) for different types of data (e.g. mass spectrometry (MS) and Raman spectroscopy data).
+The StreamFind R package is a data agnostic data processing workflow designer.
+Besides data processing, the package can also be used for data management, visualization and reporting.
+This guide focuses on describing the general framework of StreamFind.
+StreamFind is centered around R6 classes, serving as data processing engines (used as metaphor) for different types of data (e.g. mass spectrometry (MS) and Raman spectroscopy (RS) data).

 Data processing engines are fundamentally reference classes with methods to manage, process, visualize and report data within a project.
 The CoreEngine is the parent class of all other data specific engines (e.g. MassSpecEngine and RamanEngine).
-As parent, the CoreEngine holds uniform functions across child data dedicated engines (e.g. adding and removing analyses from the project).
+As parent, the CoreEngine holds uniform functions across child data dedicated engines (e.g. managing the Metadata, recording the AuditTrail and applying a data processing Workflow).

 core <- CoreEngine$new()